-4.6.3.2 System Capacity using the MEOLUT Location Performance
+4.6.3.2 System Capacity using the MEOLUT Location Performance them have been correctly received by the MEOLUT).
+This composite location selection should not use a priori knowledge of the beacon location.

 For each value of NB, perform the following steps: